This page is a collection of our most frequently asked questions here at Ashland.

 How Much Are Your Puppies?

 - Our prices are very comparable to other respectable breeders in the South/South East and are based on many factors and INDIVIDUAL pups or specific litters.
 I personally think it is tacky to display prices for puppies on websites as if the first person to hand over the cash, gets the puppy.
 I just hate that!
-Of course price is and should be a factor but all things aside, if the purchase price is the main factor in your decision to acquire a puppy from a reputable source, then perhaps you're simply not ready for a puppy at this time.
+Of course price is and should be a factor but all things aside, if the purchase price is the main factor in your decision to acquire a puppy from a reputable source, then perhaps you may want to research the cost of owning and caring for a canine per year.
+It will give you a better idea of what to expect.
 After-all, the initial purchase price will be the least amount you will spend when it comes to the cost of proper pet ownership.
-Typically, in our area, a companion puppy from a well known, respectable breeder will cost between 2000.00 - 3500.00.
+Typically, in our area, a companion puppy from a well known, respectable breeder will cost between 2500.00 - 4500.00.
 Of course CAUTION as there are many bad breeders selling pups for just as much and many even higher than this price range.

 Why do your dogs cost more than pups from say a newspaper or one of those "Find a Puppy" websites?